Mark Rothko

 In his later career, Rothko executed several canvases for three different mural projects.
-The Seagram murals were to have decorated the Four Seasons Restaurant in the Seagram Building, but Rothko eventually grew disgusted with the idea that his paintings would be decorative objects for wealthy diners and refunded the lucrative commission, donating the paintings to museums including the Tate Modern.
-The Harvard Mural series was gifted to a dining room in Harvard's Holyoke Center (now Smith Campus Center); their colors faded badly over time due to Rothko's use of the pigment Lithol Red together with regular sunlight exposure.
+The Seagram murals were to have decorated the Four Seasons Restaurant in the Seagram Building, but Rothko eventually grew disgusted with the idea that his paintings would be decorative objects for wealthy diners and refunded the lucrative commission, donating the paintings to museums including the Tate Gallery.
+The Harvard Mural series was donated to a dining room in Harvard's Holyoke Center (now Smith Campus Center); their colors faded badly over time due to Rothko's use of the pigment lithol red together with regular sunlight exposure.
 The Harvard series has since been restored using a special lighting technique.
 Rothko contributed 14 canvases to a permanent installation at the Rothko Chapel, a non-denominational chapel in Houston, Texas.

 Although Rothko lived modestly for much of his life, the resale value of his paintings grew tremendously in the decades following his suicide in 1970.
-In 2021, one of his works sold at auction for $82.5 million.
+His painting No. 6 (Violet, Green and Red) sold in 2014 for $186 million.

 Childhood

-Mark Rothko was born in Daugavpils, Latvia (then in the Russian Empire).
+Rothko was born in 1903 in Dvinsk (now Daugavpils, Latvia), a town within the Pale of Settlement in the Russian Empire.
 His father, Jacob (Yakov) Rothkowitz, was a pharmacist and intellectual who initially provided his children with a secular and political, rather than religious, upbringing.
 According to Rothko, his Marxist father was "violently anti-religious".
 In an environment where Jews were often blamed for many of the evils that befell Russia, Rothko's early childhood was plagued by fear.

 Despite Jacob Rothkowitz's modest income, the family was highly educated ("We were a reading family", Rothko's sister recalled), and Rothko spoke Lithuanian Yiddish (Litvish), Hebrew and Russian.
 Following his father's return to the Orthodox Judaism of his own youth, Rothko, the youngest of four siblings, was sent to the cheder at age five, where he studied the Talmud, although his elder siblings had been educated in the public school system.